Where do I purchase SureCav?

 Can I use Surecav with SIPs panels?

 Yes, SureCav still provides the best means of forming a cavity, an essential element in construction.
 The external leaf of stone, flint, brick or slate can then be completed with ease.
 Structural Insulated Panels (SIPs) offer a modern, cost-effective, environmental and energy efficient solution to building construction.
 A SIPs building is constructed by assembling pre-manufactured panels which are heavily insulated, often eliminating the need for additional insulation.
 The panels are very strong and used in external and internal walls.
 The ties are fixed to the outer face of the SIP panel with a stainless steel screw.
+The SureCav panels are fixed, as with timber-frame, by a s/s screw and seal washer through the pods (recommended 5 per panel) see seal washers above.
 For more information about SIPS panels and full SIPS building systems see www.supersips.uk.com

 How can we compensate for stone that is deeper than the cropped size ordered?

-Assuming the copped stone is ordered at 125mm, the preferred method is to set out at damp course with the deepest stone width (wich could possibly up to 10mm more) and then use mortar to take up the variance of gap with any narrower stone.
-To ensure you have a suitable base when doing the groundworks you will need to lay a concrete block flat or lay a 6 inch block up to damp course.
-This will give a 150mm base to construct the 125mm stone walling.
+Assuming the cropped stone is ordered at 125mm, the preferred method is to set out at damp course with the deepest stone width (which could possibly be up to 10mm more) and then use mortar to take up any variance in gap with the narrower stone.
+To ensure you have a suitable base when doing the groundworks you will need to lay a concrete block flat or lay a min.150mm wide block up to damp course.
+This will give a suitable base on which to construct the 125mm stone walling.

 Does the stonework have to be coursed, or can it be used with rubble stone walling as well?